Financial

 financial

-Missouri Senior Property Tax Relief: Circuit Breaker Credit (2026)
+Missouri Senior Property Tax Relief: Circuit Breaker & Freeze (2026)

-Missouri senior property tax relief comes primarily through the Property Tax Credit, known as the Circuit Breaker, and it pays back a portion of what you spent on property taxes or rent.
+Missouri senior property tax relief comes through two programs.
+The statewide Property Tax Credit, known as the Circuit Breaker, pays back a portion of what you spent on property taxes or rent.

 financial